 Just like the other 400 remaining Roman amphitheaters, the arena’s terraces were divided into separate sections.
 This arena featured 32 tiers and 4 sections in which the Roman people could sit based on the social class they belonged to.
 The separation of these terraces can still be seen today as well Apart from serving as a major tourist attraction in the city, it’s also still used today for 2 annual bullfights and concerts.

 6. Verona Arena, Italy

 The Verona Arena is located in an Italian city with the same name.
-Verona is located in the Veneto region in the northeast of the country and the largest city of this region as well.
+Verona is located in the Veneto region in the northeast of the country and is the largest city in this region as well.
 This is another arena that is situated right in the heart of the city and faces the largest square in Verona called the “Piazza Bra.”

 This remarkably well-preserved arena was completed in the year 30 A.D. which means it’s another arena that pre-dates the Roman Colosseum.
 The arena had a total capacity of 30,000 in ancient times and is still being used for a wide variety of purposes today, including operas and concerts.
 Yes, some of the biggest operatic artists and pop artists have performed in this magnificent venue that was used for quite something else nearly 2,000 years ago!

 7. Arles Amphitheater